Wahomethegeek/BMICalculator/README.md

 # Initialising the button
 - Added a setOnclick event on the button
-- added a format since whatever the user will inpu will be in float it will change it to 2 decimal places
+- added a format since whatever the user will input will be in float it will change it to 2 decimal places